ricallinson/msm/README.md

 	msm here .
 	msm run

-Once this is completed you should see a QEMU window with the words "Hello World!" above the Tiny Core header.
+Once this is completed you should see a QEMU window with the words "Hello World!" above the Tiny Core header once the kernel has booted.

 ## Testing